Augmentations, Fillings, and Clusters for 2-Bridge Links: Background on Cluster Varieties

 \subsection{Cluster Varieties and Cluster Localization}

 \begin{defn} A \emph{cluster seed} $\mathbf{s}$ is a split algebraic torus $T_\seed\cong (\bF^\times)^n$ together with a system of coordinates $\bfA_\seed=\{A_1,A_2,\dots, A_n\}$ called \emph{cluster variables} and a quiver $Q_\seed$ whose vertices are in bijection with the cluster variables.
+The quiver $Q_\mathbf{s}$ is required to not contain any 1-cycles or 2-cycles.
 We sometimes select a subset of the vertices of $Q_\seed$ and declare them to be \emph{frozen}, and any vertex that is not frozen is said to be \emph{mutable}.
 A cluster variable is said to be \emph{frozen} (resp. \emph{mutable}) if its corresponding quiver vertex is frozen (resp. mutable). \end{defn}

-\begin{defn} The data of a quiver $Q=Q_\seed$ can be encoded by a skew-symmetric matrix $\epsilon$ called the \emph{exchange matrix} of $Q$.
+\begin{defn} The data of a quiver $Q=Q_\seed$ without 1-cycles and 2-cycles can be encoded by a skew-symmetric matrix $\epsilon$ called the \emph{exchange matrix} of $Q$.
 Its entries are given by

 Let $k$ be a mutable vertex of $Q$.
 The \emph{quiver mutation} of $Q$ in the direction of $k$ produces a new quiver $Q'$ whose exchange matrix $\epsilon'$ is

 where $[x]_+:=\max\{x,0\}$.
 Note that quiver mutation is an involution. \end{defn}